-Heritage Assets
+16. Heritage Assets

 This Plan presents an opportunity to safeguard and enhance all assets of heritage value irrespective of the perceived development pressure on them.
 Consultation feedback showed resoundingly that local people cherish the character of their built and natural environment.
-The Plan area is rich in its amount and variety of heritage (buildings and spaces).
+The neighbourhood area is rich in its amount and variety of heritage (buildings and spaces).
 Many of these are designated as 'heritage assets' by Historic England (as listed buildings or ancient scheduled monuments).
-However, there are some buildings that have a local value and this Neighbourhood Plan seeks to recognise these and preserve them for future generations.

-Despite the significant change the village has undergone in the last century, several key remnants of Dunholme's past remain intact, a number of which are now designated heritage assets and represent some of Dunholme's most valued and characterful buildings.
+However, there are some buildings that have a local value and the Plan seeks to recognise these and preserve them for future generations.
+Despite the significant change the village has undergone in the last century, several key remnants of Dunholme's past remain intact, several of which are now designated heritage assets and represent some of Dunholme's most valued and characterful buildings.

-The locations and grade of the village's designated buildings are shown on Map 10.
-Also, denoted on Map 10 are other non-designated historic buildings and features which are important to the overall composition and character of the historic centre.
-A Conservation Area also offers some protection to the historic core in the centre of the village around the Church.
+The locations and nature of the village's designated buildings are shown on Map 8.
+It also shows other non-designated historic buildings and features which are important to the overall composition and character of the historic centre.
+Given the comprehensive nature of national and local planning policies on heritage assets, Policy 14 of the Plan concentrates on the identified non-designated heritage assets as identified in the Character Assessment.
+They include: